Friendly people at the Help Desk 😉

 - Students may check out books for 3 weeks.
 Check your Campus Portal to see the books you’ve got checked out.

 - Students may renew a book if no one else is waiting for it.

 - Digital cameras and tripods are available to check out for 1 class period.
 Equipment must be used at school.

 - If you need to charge your Chromebook or phone, you can leave it at the Media Center desk.
 We don’t check out chargers.

 Advanced Research / History Day Research / Capstone Research

+Same page, 18 October 2017:

+- Students may check out books for 3 weeks.
+Check your Campus Portal to see the books you’ve got checked out.

+- Students may renew a book if no one else is waiting for it.

+- Digital cameras, tripods and microphones are available to check out for 1 class period.
+Equipment must be used at school.

+- If you need to charge your Chromebook or phone, you can leave it at the Media Center desk.
+We don’t check out chargers.

+Advanced Research / History Day Research / Capstone Research